Is the laying on of hands important?

 That the Sabbath-keeping "Church of God," has a most definite link of connection back through holy men to the days of the apostles is certain.
 The very same faith, and practice in divine worship, have been definitely handed down to the present time by strong men of God, filled with His blessed Holy Spirit, zealous for the precious commandments of God, and the faith of Jesus, fervent in zeal, and faithful unto death.
 (Dugger AN, Dodd CO.
 A History of True Religion, 3rd ed.
 Jerusalem, 1972 (Church of God, 7th Day).
 1990 reprint, p.
 308)

-Some will claim that these are simply assertions, yet only those who kept the original apostolic practices could have "apostolic succession," and these seem to be among the leaders in the past 160 years.
+Some will claim that these are simply A.N.
+Dugger's assertions, yet only those who kept the original apostolic practices could have "apostolic succession."
 (The clergy itself does not give God's Spirit at baptism nor ordination.
 The clergy beseeches the Father to give the person His Holy Spirit via prayer and the laying on of hands.
-The Spirit is given by the Father, if the Father answers the clergy’s prayer (which is mainly dependent upon the sincerity/repentance of the person).
+The Spirit is given by the Father, if the Father answers the clergy’s prayer -- which is mainly dependent upon the sincerity/repentance of the person.
 Therefore, even if the specific clergy member who performed the ceremony has issues or falls away from the truth, the procedure is still valid.)

 HWA claimed that A.N.
 Dugger had been unfaithful to the word of God (and he was) and that A.N.
 Dugger/CG7 no longer possessed the 'mantle' of leadership past 1933 (if not sooner, and if he ever had it).
 The old Worldwide Church of God taught: